iCliniq Logo

 I just read your query and the medical history of your daughter.
 I have seen the detailed reports (attachment removed to protect patient identity) as well.
 Let me answer each one of your questions.

-1. Her raised cortisol is likely to be due to exogenous steroids use, like oral contraceptives, or any other ointment containing steroids.
-Dexamethasone suppression test with cortisol level at 26 indicates that she does not have Cushing's syndrome, as a result less than 875.6 mcg/L makes Cushing’s unlikely.
+1. Her raised cortisol is likely to be due to exogenous steroid use, like oral contraceptives, or any other ointment containing steroids.
+The Dexamethasone suppression test with a cortisol level of 26 indicates that she does not have Cushing's syndrome; as a result, a level of less than 875.6 mcg/L makes Cushing’s unlikely.

 I suggest the following: